madlabb/exp/README.md

 # About

 There are 2 files Good UI and Simple UI
-You can select any one
-Simple UI is simple to understand and one page implementation Good UI is bit complex and can be difficult to understand the code
+You can select any one then copy their files in lib after creating flutter project and replace pubspec file Simple UI is simple to understand and one page implementation Good UI is bit complex and can be difficult to understand the code